Author: Nicole Gerber

 February 18, 2021

 Most of us don’t often think about innovative ways to give back to the community while we’re also enjoying our summer vacations.
-But that’s exactly what Raymond Ibeau and Barbara Katz did and have continued doing for three summers since the idea sparked.
+But that’s exactly what Raymond Imbeau and Barbara Kitz did and have continued doing for three summers since the idea sparked.

 Every summer Raymond and Barbara drive their ATVs through British Columbia’s beautiful backroads around the Okanagan and beyond.

 While exploring, they pick up bottles and cans cleaning up the environment around them.
 But they don’t stop there, they turn in the cans and donate all the proceeds to Central Okanagan Search and Rescue (COSAR).